telehash/telehash.github.io/v3/e3x/cipher_sets.md

 * [CS2a](cs/2a.md) - (legacy) Original set from 2013 using RSA (2048), ECC (P-256), and AES (256)
 * [CS3a](cs/3a.md) - (preferred) Modern set using [NaCl](http://nacl.cr.yp.to/)

-Each CS contributes two values that are used within the protocol, a `fingerprint` and a `key`.
-The `fingerprint` is used to calculate the [hashname](hashnames.md) (included in its `parts`), and the `key` is the binary public key that is required in order to initiate an `open`.

-Two hashnames must always initiate a `line` to each other using the highest shared CSID between them.
-Apps may choose which one or more CSIDs they want to support when they create a new hashname and know that a lower one will only ever be used to communicate with hashnames that only support that CS.
+Two endpoints must always create exchanges to each other using the highest common CSID between them.
+Apps may choose which one or more CSIDs they want to support when they create an endpoint and know that a lower one will only ever be used to communicate with other endpoints that only support that CS.

-Any CSID of "0*" ("01" through "0a") are reserved for special case custom Cipher Sets whose definitions are entirely app-specific, "00" is not allowed to be used at all.
+Any CSID of "0*" ("01" through "0a") are reserved for special case custom Cipher Sets whose definitions are entirely app-specific, the "00" ID is not allowed to be used at all and always considered invalid.

-> Also see the [FAQ](faq.md#cs) for common questions and [Implementers Notes](implementers.md#cs) for help when implementing a Cipher Set.